 - Packaging interactions: liners and plastics can influence aroma perception

-Done properly, stability programs include sensory checkpoints alongside more traditional testing-because consumer experience is part of product performance.
+Smart stability programs include sensory checkpoints alongside traditional testing — because consumer experience is part of product performance.

 Gelling systems set your real manufacturing window

 Gelling systems are often discussed in terms of preference and texture.
-The manufacturing reality is simpler: your gelling system determines how forgiving the process will be when production isn’t perfectly smooth-which, in a real facility, it rarely is.
+Your gelling system determines how forgiving the process will be when production isn't perfectly smooth — which, in a real facility, it rarely is.

 Detailed shapes can look fantastic, but they introduce fill and demold complexity.
 Thin edges and fine features can underfill, tear, or become weak points during handling.
-On top of that, more surface area means faster moisture exchange, which can accelerate texture drift over shelf life.
+And more surface area means faster moisture exchange, which can accelerate texture drift over shelf life.

-Before committing to a complex shape, a manufacturing-minded team pressure-tests it for consistency: does it fill cleanly across the run, release reliably, and survive shipping without chipping or breaking?
+Before committing to a complex shape, a smart manufacturing team pressure-tests it for consistency: does it fill cleanly across the run, release reliably, and survive shipping without chipping or breaking?

 cGMP discipline matters more with sticky products